NVIDIA/NeMo-Curator/ray-curator/api-design.md

 ### Why not Ray?
 - Limited support for distributed dataframes/arrays, especially distributed operations like groupby
 - Eager computation model (addressed through lazy evaluation at curator level)
+- Requires us to do building the physical plan, and do optimizations like task fusion
 ## Design Principles

 ### Task-Centric Architecture